projects

 The problem

 To date, sea defences have tended to rely on massive (and expensive) man-made structures, often utilising vast quantities of materials such as concrete which paradoxically actually contribute to the causes of the problem they are trying to defend against.
-Flyintheface is delighted to announce the forthcoming launch of UP AND UNDER TM , a new 100% natural mole-based system for combatting sea level rise, which has been successfully piloted on proprietor Fran Crowe's own land!
+Flyintheface is delighted to announce the forthcoming launch of UP AND UNDER, a new 100% natural mole-based system for combatting sea level rise, which has been successfully piloted on proprietor Fran Crowe's own land!

 Fran explains: " I used to be upset by the number of moles in my garden and the endless molehills.
 But then, reading one day about climate change, I realised I was (probably literally!) sitting on a fantastic resource for coping with sea level rise...
 What's more I have effortlessly created an ideal mole-breeding habitat here (moles love our sandy coastal soils) so I can easily pass on the technology - and moles - to replicate my success in other threatened areas..."